icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='go'></a>
 ### Go

-* [Go by Example][repo-go-by-example] (https://github.com/hubtee/awesome-opensource-documents/blob/master/cc) - Go by Example is a hands-on introduction to Go using annotated example programs
+* [Go by Example][repo-go-by-example] (cc) - Go by Example is a hands-on introduction to Go using annotated example programs
-* [Build Web Application With Golang][repo-bwawg] (https://github.com/hubtee/awesome-opensource-documents/blob/master/cc-sa) - A golang ebook intro how to build a web with golang
+* [Build Web Application With Golang][repo-bwawg] (cc-sa) - A golang ebook intro how to build a web with golang

 [repo-bwawg]: https://github.com/astaxie/build-web-application-with-golang
 [repo-go-by-example]: https://github.com/mmcgrana/gobyexample